 She holds a B.S. from American University and an MBA from UC Berkeley’s Haas School of Business, where she was Co-President of the Haas Impact Investing Network.
-She has served on the Agenda Committee for the SRI Conference on Sustainable, Responsible, Impact Investing since 2012.
+She served on the Agenda Committee for the SRI Conference on Sustainable, Responsible, Impact Investing from 2012–2017.

 This page contains SASB’s provisional sustainability accounting standards for the Services sector, along with a variety of additional resources for corporations, investors, analysts, and others with an interest in the sustainability profile of these ten industries.
 As SASB is committed to a transparent and open standards development process, this page also contains documents related to the standards development process for the sector.

 |SASB Navigator||SASB’s Research Platform allows you to browse standards, analyze disclosure quality for 4000+ companies’ public filings, examine and benchmark against industry performance, access evidence of financial impact, and receive topic alerts to stay informed on emerging evidence.|